I’ve been asking myself this question lately, because Microsoft’s business strategy has turned positively creepy.

 So if you did use 365 to run your one-person company, and if it became wildly successful and you launched your own multimedia empire and hired fifty people, you’d have to start over again.
 That’s just nutty.

-I used to advise people to use Word for their manuscripts because that’s what publishers expect.
+I used to advise people to use Microsoft Word for their manuscripts because that’s what publishers expect.
 But if you are self-publishing, it doesn’t really matter.
 There are plenty of great alternatives to Office.
 They don’t have quite the same polish, but they produce acceptable results, and can save your manuscript into Word’s .doc format for submission to your publisher or printer.

 Microsoft’s power base has always been the enterprise market.
 It seems to me that the subscription model could entrench that base further, but it may drive away individuals and small businesses.